Research finds control of compliance is ‘biggest benefit’ of RegTech implementation

 More than a third of technology leaders say that the biggest benefit of RegTech for their business has been gaining control over their compliance processes.

-Encompass surveyed global industry professionals to gain a view of what implementing solutions had meant for organisations across sectors, with the majority of respondents calling out the impact on their approach to compliance as a standout factor.
+Encompass surveyed global industry professionals to gain a view of what implementing solutions had meant for organizations across sectors, with the majority of respondents calling out the impact on their approach to compliance as a standout factor.

 Takeaways from the poll include: